The Ashkenazi Genome Consortium (TAGC)

 More on the project and the analysis results (semi-popular)

 Ashkenazi Jews have first appeared as recently as a thousand years ago, their origins unknown.
 From small communities in Western-Europe, they expanded throughout Eastern-Europe and reached millions, leaving their mark on European life.
 These days, Ashkenazi Jews number about 10 million, living mostly in the United States and Israel.
-For many decades, the Ashkenazi population has attracted geneticists, due to the high prevalence of a number genetic disorders that are extremely rare elsewhere (for example, Tay-Sachs disease and Gaucher’s disease) and the pioneering adoption of carrier screening.
+For many decades, the Ashkenazi population has attracted geneticists, due to the high prevalence of a number genetic disorders that are extremely rare elsewhere (for example, Tay-Sachs disease and Gaucher disease) and the pioneering adoption of carrier screening.
 Geneticists have also been captivated by the potential of genetic studies to elucidate Ashkenazi origins, which have been heatedly debated.

 Initial genetic surveys in the Ashkenazi population, which used a handful of DNA markers, demonstrated combinations of mutations that were typical to the Jewish population.
 Improved technology increased the number of available markers to about a million, and a few hundreds of Ashkenazi genomes were analyzed.
-The results showed, unequivocally, that Ashkenazi Jews are, genetically, much closer to other Jewish populations than to Europeans or Middle-Easterners.
+The results showed that Ashkenazi Jews are, genetically, much closer to other Jewish populations than to Europeans or Middle-Easterners.
 The analysis also revealed that the Ashkenazi population size was extremely small (a so-called “founder event”) in the late Middle-Ages, consistent with the high prevalence of unique genetic disorders.

 Findings of previous studies represented a major advance in our understanding of Ashkenazi genetics.
 Importantly, they also suggested that in addition to mutations responsible for rare genetic disorders, other mutations, which increase the risk for common diseases, had also risen to considerable frequencies in the Ashkenazi population.
 Such conditions are a boon for geneticists, who can detect the effect of those mutations with a relatively minor effort.
-This has proven useful in other isolated populations over in over recently, with new risk mutations detected in cohorts from Crete, Iceland, Finland, and other populations.
+This has proven useful in other isolated populations , with new risk mutations detected in cohorts from Crete, Iceland, Finland, and other populations.
 However, to carry out such studies, one must possess the complete DNA sequence for at least a representative sample of the population.
-In recent years, revolutionary technologies have reduced the cost of DNA sequencing to merely a few thousands of dollars.
+In recent years, revolutionary technologies have reduced the cost of DNA sequencing to merely a few thousands of dollars per genome.
 However, large-scale, international sequencing projects did not include the Ashkenazi population (or in fact, any Middle-Eastern population), and therefore, potential genetic studies have so far relied on a limited number of DNA markers that are mostly common in Europeans.

 The absence of a reference DNA sequence data for the Ashkenazi population is also slowing down the application of personal genomics technologies in clinical settings.
-This because the absence of reference would not allow the proper interpretation of unusual mutations discovered in a given patient.
+This because the absence of reference data does not allow the proper interpretation of unusual mutations discovered in a given patient.
 Finally, a complete DNA sequence data has the potential to address important questions in Jewish history, such as the relative contribution of Europeans to the Ashkenazi gene pool.

 Utility in medical genetics

 Our analysis confirmed the potential utility of our Ashkenazi DNA sequence resource in medical genetics.
 Our results showed that the number of Ashkenazi mutations that are missed from available catalogs is almost 50% higher than in a typical European, non-Jewish genome.
-These and other results established that our sequencing effort has just made interpreting rare mutations in an Ashkenazi genome much more efficient.
+These and other results established that our sequencing effort has made interpreting rare mutations in an Ashkenazi genome much more efficient.
 Moreover, we have also improved the ability to predict missing mutations in an Ashkenazi genome.
 This is important, because the cost of whole-genome sequencing is still prohibitive for very large samples, and therefore, geneticists frequently resort to data from a limited number of markers when studying the genomes of affected individuals.
-Being able to predict full Ashkenazi sequences using a small number of markers and our reference data will significantly improve the cost-effectiveness and success rate of medical studies as well as our understanding of disease etiology in the Ashkenazi and other populations.
+Being able to predict full Ashkenazi sequences using a small number of markers and our reference data will significantly improve the cost-effectiveness and success rate of medical studies, as well as our understanding of disease etiology in the Ashkenazi and other populations.

 Genetic similarity between Ashkenazi Jews: a recent founder event